-14.7 And they turned back and came to En Mishpat, that is Kadesh, and struck all the country itself of the Amalekites, and also the Amorites themselves, the ones dwelling in Hatzetzon Tamar.
+Gen. 14:7 And they turned back.
+And they came to En Mishpat, that is Kadesh.
+And they struck all the country itself את of the Amalekites, and also the Amorites themselves, את, the ones dwelling in Hatzetzon Tamar.

-En Mishpat means fountain (or eye) of judgment Kadesh means sanctuary, sacred, separated Amalekites means a people that licks up, troublers Amorite means prominence; sayers Hatzetzon Tamar means division, or row of palm trees
+En Mishpat means fountain (or eye) of judgment.
+Kadesh means sanctuary, sacred, separated.
+Amalekites means a people that licks up, troublers.
+Amorite means prominence; sayers.
+Hatzetzon Tamar means division or row of palm trees.

-14.8 And the king of Sedom, and the king of Amorah, and the king of Admah, and the king of Tseboyim, and the king of Bela, which is Tso'ar. went out and they arrayed themselves את for a battle in the Valley of Siddim, 14.9 against Kedorla'omer, king of Elam, and Tid'al, king of Govim. and Amraphel, king of Shin'ar, and Aryok, king of Ellasar, four kings against the five themselves. את
+Gen. 14:8 And the king of Sedom, and the king of Amorah, and the king of Admah, and the king of Tzeboyim, and the king of Bela, which is Tzo'ar, went out.
+And they themselves את arranged for battle in the Valley of Siddim Gen. 14:9 with Kedorla'omer himself את, king of Elam, and Tid'al, king of Goyim, and Amraphel, king of Shin'ar, and Aryok, king of Ellasar, four kings against the five themselves את.

-14.10 And the Valley of Siddim had pits, pits of bitumen.
-And the kings of Sedom and Amorah fled and fell there, but the remaining ones fled to the mountains.

-14.11 And they took all the substance itself of Sedom and Amorah, and all their food itself and went away.
+Gen. 14:10 And the Valley of Siddim had pits, pits of bitumen.
+And the kings of Sedom and Amorah fled.
+And they fell there.
+But the remaining ones fled to the mountains.
+Gen. 14:11 And they took all the substance itself את of Sedom and Amorah, and all their food itself את.
+And they went away.

-14.12 They also took

-Lot himself

-and his own substance

-and went away.

-He was Abram's brother's son, and he lived in Sedom.
+Gen. 14:12 They also took Lot himself את and his substance itself את.
+And they went away.
+He was Abram's brother's son and he lived in Sedom.

-14.13 And one who had escaped came and declared it to Abram, the Hebrew, because he lived by the oak trees of Mamre, the Amorite, brother of Eshcol, and brother of Aner.

-And they were

-owners of a covenant with Abram.
+Gen. 14:13 And one who had escaped came and declared it to Abram, the Hebrew, because he lived by the oak trees of Mamre, the Amorite, brother of Eshcol and brother of Aner.
+And they were owners of a covenant with Abram.

 Hebrew means a descendant of Eber, Eberite.
-Eshcol means cluster
+Eshcol means cluster.
 Aner means sprout, youth.
 This is also first time we encounter the term Hebrew.
 Why does YAHWEH bring this concept to our attention at this moment in the story?

 Something of great significance is happening.
 The Hebrew "kingdom", if you will, is about to be established.

 Abram is being identified as separate from all the others in this story.
 He does not belong to the "kings of the east".
 He does not belong to the Kena'anite kings of the Valley of Siddim.
 And he does not belong to the people in Mamre.
-He's a separate entity from all of them, a Hebrew.
+He is a separate entity from all of them, a Hebrew.

 Abram is living in Mamre, a town named after its king, who is an Amorite.
 This is the second place in which he settled after entering the land.
-It's the second place he built a slaughter site to YAHWEH in the land of Kena'an and proclaimed His name.
+It's the second place he built a slaughter site to YAHWEH in the land of Kena'an and proclaimed His Name.
 And this place is the focus of several important events in his life.

 But he is still a "foreigner" in the land, a sojourner.
 He's made a covenant with Mamre, Eshcol, and Aner.
 He's living at peace with them.

-Note: What you don't see in English translations is the word for "masters". it is ba'al. It means lord, husband, owner or possessor.
-This could just as easily be translated as "Lords of a Covenant with Abram.
+Note: What you don't see in English translations is the word for "owners".
+It is ba'al. It means lord, husband, owner or possessor.

+This could just as easily be translated as "Lords of a Covenant with Abram."

 This is the first time this term appears in Scripture.
 But it's certainly not the last.

 Ba'al was the name of a pagan idol (no-god).

-The use of "Lord" in Scripture is an extremely greivous error.
-It allows a connection with this pagan "deity" and ends up defiling the name of YAHWEH.
+The use of "Lord" in Scripture is an extremely grievous error.
+It allows a connection with this pagan "deity" and ends up defiling the Name of YAHWEH.